-There’s no doubt that Pinterest algorithm changes have thrown us all for a loop this year.
-You may hear many marketers talking about repins and why you should reduce them on your account in 2021.
+There’s no doubt that Pinterest algorithm changes have thrown us all for a loop over the last two years.
+You may hear many marketers talking about repins and why you should reduce them on your account in 2023.

 In this post, we’ll cover the source of this recommendation, and what you need to know moving forward on Pinterest with all the algorithm shifts.